argonavisbr/Learn-D3js-2025/Appendix/README.md

 __`Environment/`__

-A D3 data visualization configured in a Node.js environment, for building via npm and running via a local web server.
+D3 data visualizations configured in a Node.js environment, for building via npm and running via a local web server.
 This setup allows local dependency management and allows for integrating D3.js with other libraries and frameworks, such as React, Vue, or Angular.

 __`Frontend/`__

-The same D3 data visualization configured to work in different frontend frameworks.
+The same D3 data visualizations configured to work in different frontend frameworks.
 Currently only the React framework is included, but other frameworks will be added in the future.

 __`Migration/`__